 - En passant capture: The captured pawn may be removed before, during or after the move of your own pawn. - Pawn promotion: Move the pawn to the promotion square, or simply remove it from the board.
-Place the queen (or other piece) on the promotion square. - Castling: First move the king, then the rook.
+Place the gueen (or other piece) on the promotion square. - Castling: First move the king, then the rook.

-In normal (i.e. 'classical') chess, the above procedure for castling is always recommended.
+In normal (i.e. 'classical') chess, the above method is always recommended.
 In 'Chess960' (see Section 3.7), an alternative method is sometimes necessary: -